Be honest — how many times have you spent hours writing a blog post with no real content process… and it still didn’t rank?

 Once you have that, writing becomes easy.

 You stop guessing.
-You just fill in the blanks.
+Instead, you just follow your content process and fill in the blanks.

 Step 4: Make Google and Humans Stay